 Modern multi-stage AC battery chargers and multi-stage engine alternator voltage regulators (like the Balmar MC614 and ARS-5, and the Xantrex XAR) use

 to determine when to switch from stage-to-stage.
-If a battery is charged too fast by a charging source capable of “force-feeding” more current than the battery can accept, surface charge over-saturation will occur.
+If a battery is charged too fast by a charging source capable of “force-feeding” more current than the battery can naturally accept, surface charge “over-saturation” will occur.
 Under this condition, electrolyte gassing will also occur.

 Worse than gassing (discussed later in this article), battery terminal voltage will appear to have reached a charger stage-transition setpoint, and a multi-stage charger can think that it’s time to switch into the next later stage of charging.
 For example, the “bulk” charging target voltage can be reached early, and the charger will then switch to “absorb.”
 This particular condition doesn’t have serious consequences, but it does prolong the overall time it takes to achieve full charge.

 However, the “absorb” charging current threshold can appear to be met prematurely.
 In that case, “absorb” can terminate early, and the charger can enter “float” prematurely.
 If absorb ends prematurely, the lattice structure of the plates will be in an only partially reconstructed (electron-depleted) state.
 Thereafter with the continuing passage of time, the excess surface charge that caused the premature stage switch will bleed into the deep lattice.
 Once electron equilibration completes, the result is that the entire lead lattice remains electron deficient.
 That is, in English, the battery is undercharged (not fully re-charged).
 That means some lead sulfate remains behind.